Retrieval Grids

 Hattie and Timperley (2007) found feedback greatly impacts learning.
 Dylan Wiliam (2011) offers useful ideas for formative assessment in classrooms.

 Start with a simple template that matches your subject needs.
 Create a 4x4 grid with topics down the left side and difficulty levels across the top: recall, explain, apply, and connect.
 For a Year 9 history class studying the Industrial Revolution, your rows might include key inventors, factory conditions, social changes, and economic impacts.
-This structure takes minutes to prepare but provides weeks of retrieval practise.
+This structure takes minutes to prepare but provides weeks of retrieval practice.

 Introduce retrieval grids as five-minute lesson starters, setting clear expectations from day one.
 Display the grid on your whiteboard and give students exactly five minutes to complete as many boxes as possible in their exercise books.
 The timed element adds urgency whilst preventing the activity from dominating lesson time.
 Research by Agarwal et al. (2021) shows that frequent, brief retrieval sessions outperform longer, less frequent practise.